-Forceful DUI Defense Attorney in Barrington, Rhode Island
+Forceful DUI Defense Attorney in Barrington

 Over the years we have represented clients from all over Barrington including Hampden Meadows, Sowams, Nayatt, Primrose Hill, Rumstick, Bay Springs, and Alfred Drowne, among other neighborhoods.
 Barrington’s small-town charm can evaporate with amazing speed, however, if you are arrested for DUI here.
 Don’t try to navigate this one alone.